-Personally, I spend my days constantly working to balance chores, school, training, 2 social media marketing jobs, and managing a nonprofit organization.
+Personally, I spend my days constantly working to balance chores, school, training, two social media marketing jobs, and managing a nonprofit organization.

-I feel like I’m in a circus because I’m always trying to juggle half of my life on one hand and half on the other, and things can get really crazy, real quick.
+I feel like I’m in a circus because I’m always trying to juggle half of my life on one hand and half on the other.

-It’s easy to become overwhelmed with all that we do on our journey to accomplish our goals.
+It’s easy to become overwhelmed with everything we do on our journey to accomplish our goals.